clausejs/clausejs/README.md

 ## Project status

+Alpha.

+- Most core methods of Specky have gone through many iterations and testing.
-- Alpha.
-API's are subject to change and improvement based on [feedback](/../../issues/).
+- Some aspects of the API's are subject to change and improvement based on [developer feedback](/../../issues/).

 ## Quick Examples